The Best Paint Sprayer Options for DIYers

 Our Top Picks

-1. BEST FOR MOST PEOPLE: HomeRight Finish Max
+2. BEST FOR LIGHT DUTY: HomeRight Finish Max

 This 3.3-pound, air-driven electric sprayer is great for small- and medium-size painting projects.
 The adjustable air cap unleashes a high volume of air at low pressure to allow more paint to reach surfaces, while the twist-and-click adjustable nozzle allows you to spray on a smooth finish using a vertical, horizontal, or round spray pattern.
-Once you’ve achieved a look you love, clean-up is as easy as filling the spacious, 27-ounce hopper with water and spraying it until the water runs clear.
+Once you’ve achieved a look you love, cleanup is as easy—simply filling the spacious, 27-ounce hopper with water and spray until the water runs clear.

-3. BEST FOR PROS: Graco Magnum ProX19 Cart Paint Sprayer
+3. BEST FOR HEAVY DUTY: Graco Magnum ProX19 Cart Paint Sprayer

-This professional-grade, 42-pound spray unit features adjustable pressure, a stainless steel piston pump, and a flexible suction tube that let you spray paint at your preferred rate of flow directly from a one- or five-gallon paint can— without needing to thin the paint first.
-The unit’s built-in, wheeled cart allows you to lug paint cans to spaces indoors and out, near or far, while the 50-foot flexible hose allows you to lend a fresh coat to hard-to-reach surfaces like the side of a multi-story house.
+This professional-grade, 42-pound spray unit features adjustable pressure, a stainless steel piston pump, and a flexible suction tube that lets you spray paint at your preferred rate of flow directly from a one- or five-gallon paint cant.
+The built-in, wheeled cart helps you haul cans of paint, and the 50-foot flexible hose allows you to spray hard-to-reach surfaces, such as the side of a multi-story house.
 The Graco is rated for use for up to 500 gallons of paint annually.
-It’s this capacity for high workloads that wins over contractors and serious DIYers alike.